WHY SIGN UP for a FARM SHARE CSA SUBSCRIPTION?

 because someone else opted not to take their portion!
-We work to get unwanted produce to the food shelf in Waterloo, the Salvation Army in Waterloo, church sponsored community dinners in Waverly or Cedar Valley Friends of the Family.
+We work to get unwanted produce to the Northeast Iowa Food Bank in Waterloo, the Salvation Army in Waterloo, church sponsored community dinners in Waverly or Cedar Valley Friends of the Family.

 6. Tasty varieties you can't buy at the